Best Shrimp Tank Kits (2026): Complete Buyer's Guide

 The Spec V's filter compartment is hidden in the back, giving you a clean look while the light is actually good enough for medium-high light plants.
 Reddit users praise it regularly:

-"I picked up a Fluval Spec V at my Petco, and I've really liked it.
-The light honestly works really well for medium to higher light plants." - r/shrimptank
+""I picked up a Fluval Spec V at my Petco, and I've really liked it.
+The light honestly works really well for medium to higher light plants." — r/shrimptank community

 Modifications Needed: